-• Collaboration: Submission of a paper that is paraphrased from, or identical to, another student's paper.
-A "paper" is defined as "any materials submitted by a student for credit in a course."

-- Plagiarism: Submission of a paper in which substantial portions are paraphrased without documentation or are identical to published or unpublished material. - Cheating: The improper use of books, notes, another student's tests, or other aids during an examination.
+- Collaboration: Submission of a paper that is paraphrased from, or identical to, another student's paper.
+A "paper" is defined as "any materials submitted by a student for credit in a course." - Plagiarism: Submission of a paper in which substantial portions are paraphrased without documentation or are identical to published or unpublished material. - Cheating: The improper use of books, notes, another student's tests, or other aids during an examination.
 It is the responsibility of the student to get approval for the use of such aids prior to the time of the examination, and without such approval, they will be considered improper.
 An "examination" is defined as "any testing situation in which the score will be used for credit in a course."

-Failure on a student's part to live up to this Honor Code becomes the concern of the appropriate Dean and faculty advisor.
-(It is assumed, however, that any matter of concern in this area between members of the Seminary community will first be dealt with according to the principles of Matthew 18:15-22).
+Failure on a student's part to live up to this Honor Code becomes the concern of the appropriate dean and faculty advisor.
+(It is assumed, however, that any matter of concern in this area between members of the Seminary community will first be dealt with according to the principles of Matthew 18:15-22.)
 All disciplinary matters are subject to review before a Student Disciplinary Committee.
-This Committee is composed of the Dean of Women or the Dean of Men, as chairperson, the Faculty Advisor of the student in question, the President of the Student Council, and one other faculty member.
+This committee is composed of the dean of women or the dean of men, as chairperson, the faculty advisor of the student in question, the president of the Student Council, and one other faculty member.

-"Due process" in dealing with disciplinary problems is primarily for the purpose of protecting the reputation of a student against false or unsupported accusations.
+Due process in dealing with disciplinary problems is primarily for protecting the reputation of a student against false or unsupported accusations.
 The purpose of disciplinary action is always redemptive, with every effort made to help the student involved to gain insight into his or her own needs and motivations as a potential minister in Christian service.
 Where there is evidence of personality and character weaknesses that would make it unwise for a student to continue in preparation for the ministry, the student is given counsel to help him or her see that fact.

-A Student Disciplinary Committee will handle all cases referred to it by the appropriate Dean and will be the appellate body for decisions made by the Dean that are appealed by the student.
-The Committee will handle any case involving the possible dismissal of a student, and dismissal may only take place by action of the faculty.
-The student will receive a written statement of charges against him/her.
-He/she may be accompanied by a personal representative, may bring witnesses on his/her own behalf, and may choose not to answer any of the questions directed to him/her.
+A student disciplinary committee will handle all cases referred to it by the appropriate dean and will be the appellate body for decisions made by the dean that are appealed by the student.
+The committee will handle any case involving the possible dismissal of a student; dismissal may only take place by action of the faculty.
+The student will receive a written statement of charges against him or her.
+He or she may be accompanied by a personal representative, may bring witnesses on his or her own behalf, and may choose not to answer any of the questions directed to him or her.

-If either the Student Disciplinary Committee or the student deems the advice of a lawyer necessary, such a person may give any advice he/she believes pertinent; but he/she may not enter into the proceedings and/or deliberations of a Student Disciplinary Committee.
+If either the student disciplinary committee or the student deems the advice of a lawyer necessary, such a person may give any advice he or she believes pertinent; he or she may not enter into the proceedings and/or deliberations of a student disciplinary committee.

-Should the situation warrant it, the student may be given a warning, disciplinary probation, required leave of absence, or a dismissal.
-The appeal of any action of the Student Disciplinary Committee may be made to the faculty in writing.
-Further appeal may be made after the faculty's decision to the President of the Seminary.
+Should the situation warrant it, the student may be given a warning, disciplinary probation, a required leave of absence, or dismissal.
+Appeal of any action of the Student Disciplinary Committee may be made to the faculty in writing.
+Further appeal may be made after the faculty's decision to the president of the Seminary.
 Such an appeal must be in writing, and a personal interview will be granted with the appeal.

-If the student feels that he/she has witnessed a violation of the honor code or if they themselves have violated the honor code, they are to take the following steps:
+If the student feels that he or she has witnessed a violation of the honor code, or if he or she has violated the honor code, take the following steps: